Coronavirus: Influential entrepreneurs call for school shutdown, border closure

 Zuru's staff are currently thermal tested before entering the office and then given a second test later on in the day.

-The offices were being sanitised and cleaned on a daily basis while all staff were required to sanitise their hands before starting work.
-Workers were required to turn up at staggered 15-minute intervals to get into the office.
+Their offices are being sanitised and cleaned on a daily basis while all staff are required to sanitise their hands before starting work.
+Workers are required to turn up at staggered 15-minute intervals to get into the office.

-Staff were also not allowed to go to the office cafeteria and lunches were being packaged individually and delivered to people.
+Staff are also not allowed to go to the office cafeteria, and lunches are being packaged individually and delivered to people.

 Mowbray has been highly critical of the lack of testing at Auckland Airport and wants to see efforts ramped up.